 - 1 teaspoon vanilla extract

-- Preheat your skillet over medium heat and brush with 1 1/2 teaspoon of butter or a teaspoon of vegetable oil.
-Dip each apple slice into the pancake batter, allowing the runoff to fall back into the bowl and then transfering the apple slice to the skillet.
+- 3. Preheat your skillet over medium heat and brush with 1 1/2 teaspoon of butter or a teaspoon of vegetable oil.
+Dip each apple slice into the pancake batter, allowing the runoff to fall back into the bowl and then placing it onto the skillet.
 Cook for 1 to 2 minutes until small bubbles form on the surface of the batter, and then flip.
 Reduce the heat to medium-low and cook on the opposite side for about 1 minute, or until golden brown.